Types of Divorce Proceedings

 Simplified Track

-This is a quicker, less costly, and less painful process as compared to a divorce on the normal track (i.e. where court intervention is required).
+This is quicker and less costly as compared to a divorce on the normal track.
 A divorce on the simplified track typically takes approximately 1 month for the Interim Judgment of Divorce* to be granted.
 You will have to wait for 3 months thereafter before you can apply for the Certificate of Final Judgment.
 In 2020, 6 out of 10 divorcing couples filed for divorce on the simplified track.

-When a Judge of the Family Justice Courts grants your divorce, he or she will hand down an Interim Judgment of Divorce which represents the end of the first stage of divorce proceedings.
+When a Judge of the Family Justice Courts grants your divorce, he or she will hand down an Interim Judgment of Divorce (IJ) which represents the end of the first stage of divorce proceedings.
+If there has been an agreement on ancillary matters, a consent order will be issued together with the IJ.

 Pause and Reflect